-- Brick guards kept in position on scaffold lifts. - Waste materials removed form scaffolding and placed in skip. - Protective foot wear (with steel toe caps & mid-soles) supplied and worn at all times. - Safety helmets to be worn and chin strap used when required. - Encourage other workers to wear safety hats, protective clothing and foot wear.
+- · Brick guards kept in position on scaffold lifts. - Waste materials removed form scaffolding and placed in skip. - Protective foot wear (with steel toe caps & mid-soles) supplied and worn at all times. - Safety helmets to be worn and chin strap used when required. - Encourage other workers to wear safety hats and protective footwear.